Main Page Content

 Room temperatures below 66 degrees F and hot water temperatures below 105 degrees F will be considered emergencies.
 The New York State Energy Guidelines state that the minimum temperature required for an occupied area is 66-68 degrees.
 Temperatures lower than the guidelines should be reported to Facilities and Planning.
 Temperatures are measured five feet from outside the wall, three feet off the floor.

-- Identify yourself, the nature of the emergency, building and room.
+- Identify yourself, the nature of the emergency, and the building/room number.

 - Facilities and Planning personnel will respond.